Influence of Cathode Boundary and Initial Electron Swarm Width on Electron Swarm Parameter Determination with the Pulsed Townsend Experiment: Conclusion

 \section{Conclusion}

-In this paper, an improved evaluation (/fitting) approach is presented by providing a new analytical electron current expression and by considering (and numerically implementing) a finite initial pulse width that accounts for finite laser pulse width and measurement bandwidth limitations.
+In this paper, an improved evaluation approach for Pulsed Townsend experimental data is presented by providing a new analytical electron current expression and by considering and suitably implementing a finite temporal initial pulse width that accounts for both finite laser pulse width and measurement bandwidth limitations.
 Thus, improved swarm parameter accuracy is achieved even when modest hardware (i.e., lasers with pulse widths in the $\SI{}{ns}$ range, and common high-speed amplifiers) is used.

-Specifically, simulation and experimental results show that large improvements in extracing swarm parameters are achieved, e.g., $R\sub{net}$ is improved by around $40\%$ (at high fields of, e.g., around $E/N = 1400\dots\SI{2000}{Td}$ for CO$\sub{2}$ gas, or equivalently under large net ionizing conditions), measuring the longitudinal diffusion coefficient $D\sub{L}^{\mathrm{b}}$ is made practically viable.
+Specifically, simulation and experimental results show that large improvements in extracting swarm parameters are achieved, e.g., the effective ionization rate $R\sub{net}$ is improved by around $40\%$ (at high fields of, e.g., around $E/N = 1400\dots\SI{2000}{Td}$ for CO$\sub{2}$-rich gas, or equivalently under large net ionizing conditions), and measuring the longitudinal diffusion coefficient $D\sub{L}^{\mathrm{b}}$ is made practically viable.

-Future work will study the influence of higher-order transport parameters (such as skewness $Q\sub{L}^{\mathrm{b}}$ or kurtosis) in more detail, and develop analysis techniques to accurately determine higher-order terms from Pulsed Townsend measurement data.